 Maya had prepared some wonderful clips of footage from the project, along with verbal descriptions of their circus characters.
 The group sat quietly and watched with great interest, the room felt very full and everyone was focused.

 We then moved onto two separate activities, mask making with myself and a photo booth circus themed prop station with Ellie & Maya.
 I felt this opportunity really brought the two groups together and more conversations started to naturally emerge.
-Leanne (from Naburn) seemed to really connect with this activity and looked forward to having her photograph taken as so did the other participants.
-Gail enjoyed making her mask and then modelled this with some of the other props.
+L (from Naburn) seemed to really connect with this activity and looked forward to having her photograph taken as so did the other participants.
+G enjoyed making her mask and then modelled this with some of the other props.

 The wonderful event finished with some lovely cake, happy participants and the three artists pictured with their props!

 By Musarat Raza